OmniDeck - Unified Chart Overlay¶

 The Condition: During earnings, Federal Reserve decisions, geopolitical crises, or regulatory announcements, price becomes driven by news rather than technical patterns.

 Context: Technical analysis works best when price is driven by supply/demand dynamics and participant psychology.
 When fundamental news dominates, technical patterns temporarily lose predictive power.
-This affects all technical systems, not just Omnideck.
+This affects all technical systems, not just OmniDeck.
 Calendar awareness helps identify these periods.

 Very Low Timeframes (1-Minute, 5-Minute) with Multiple Systems¶

-The Condition: Using Omnideck on 1m or 5m charts with 5+ systems enabled, especially in low-volume environments.
+The Condition: Using OmniDeck on 1m or 5m charts with 5+ systems enabled, especially in low-volume environments.

 What Happens: Systems fire constantly due to market microstructure noise (bid-ask spreads, algorithmic activity, small retail orders).
 Signal frequency increases but quality decreases.
 Stop losses get hit frequently before "legitimate" moves develop.